arbor-sim/arbor/doc/concepts/morphology.rst

 .. note::

   NEURON uses different nomenclature for segments and branches.
 What's called a *section* in NEURON corresponds to an Arbor :term:`branch`.
+Arbor uses truncated cones to represent branches and segments, Neuron uses an average radius to create cylinders.
 The number of *segments* (`nseg`) that NEURON uses for control over discretisation corresponds to an Arbor :term:`control volume`.

 .. glossary::